Skip to content

 .map (PLINK text fileset variant information file)

-Variant information file accompanying a .ped text pedigree + genotype table.
-A text file with no header line, and one line per variant with the following 3-4 fields:
+The MAP file contains variant information that accompanies a PED file.
+It is a text file with no header line, containing one line per variant with 3-4 fields:

-• Position in morgans or centimorgans (optional; also safe to use dummy value of '0')
+• Genetic distance: Position in morgans or centimorgans (optional; can use dummy value of '0' if unknown)

 .map